civican/legisinfo/42-1/bills/C-71/bill_text.md

 ### Section 1

-Subsection 2(2) of the `Firearms Act` is replaced by the following:
+  ****(1)**** Subsection 2(2) of the `Firearms Act` is replaced by the following:

     **(2)** Unless otherwise provided, words and expressions used in this Act have the meanings assigned to them by section 2 or 84 of the `Criminal Code`.

-> **Explanatory Note**:
-> Existing text of subsection 2(2):
-> *Existing Text*:
-> > Unless otherwise provided, words and expressions used in this Act have the meanings assigned to them by section 2 or 84 of the `Criminal Code`.
-Subsections 117.15(3) and (4) of that Act apply to those words and expressions.
+    **(2)** Section 2 of the Act is amended by adding the following after subsection (3):

+      **(4)** For greater certainty, nothing in this Act shall be construed so as to permit or require the registration of non-restricted firearms.

 ### Section 2

-The portion of subsection 5(2) of the Act before paragraph (a) is replaced by the following:
+  ****(1)**** The portion of subsection 5(2) of the Act before paragraph (a) is replaced by the following:

     **(2)** In determining whether a person is eligible to hold a licence under subsection (1), a chief firearms officer or, on a reference under section `74`, a provincial court judge shall have regard to whether the person

-> **Explanatory Note**:
-> Relevant portion of subsection 5(2):
-> *Existing Text*:
-> > In determining whether a person is eligible to hold a licence under subsection (1), a chief firearms officer or, on a reference under section 74, a provincial court judge shall have regard to whether the person, within the previous five years,
+    **(2)** Subsection 5(2) of the Act is amended by striking out "or" at the end of paragraph (b) and by replacing paragraph (c) with the following:

+      has a history of behaviour that includes violence or threatened or attempted violence or threatening conduct on the part of the person against any person;

+      is or was previously prohibited by an order — made in the interests of the safety and security of any person — from communicating with an identified person or from being at a specified place or within a specified distance of that place, and presently poses a threat or risk to the safety and security of any person;

+      in respect of an offence in the commission of which violence was used, threatened or attempted against the person's intimate partner or former intim­ate partner, was previously prohibited by a prohibition order from possessing any firearm, cross-bow, prohibited weapon, restricted weapon, prohibited device or prohibited ammunition; or

+      for any other reason, poses a risk of harm to any person.

+    **(3)** Section 5 of the Act is amended by adding the following after subsection (2):

+      **(2.1)** For greater certainty, for the purposes of paragraph (2)(c), threatened violence and threatening conduct include threats or conduct communicated by the person to a person by means of the Internet or other digital network.

 ### Section 3